-Creating and restoring furniture that is not only practical, comfortable and luxurious but also beautiful and contemporary, I like to think that my bespoke furniture is made with an artist’s’s eye for shape and colour, while created to traditional craftsman’s standards to withstand the rigours of time and regular use.
+Creating and restoring furniture that is not only practical, comfortable and luxurious but also beautiful and contemporary, I like to think that my bespoke furniture is made with an artist’s eye for shape and colour, while created to traditional craftsman’s standards to withstand the rigors of time and regular use.

 Since graduating, I’ve completed a wide range of commissions for commercial and domestic clients from, often working alongside interior designers and architects, though to begin with, like many artists and designers, I had to take on part-time work to support my fledgling business while re-training.

 In creating “contract” seating, I love the feeling of being able to transform a space completely.
-The challenge is to create something distinctive that can stand up to the wear and tear of London’s late night crowd and I have access to some great modern fabrics and designs.
-I love going out and socialising when I can, so it’s simple: I design and make the kind of seating I want to feel comfortable on when I’m out and about!
+The challenge is to create something distinctive that can stand up to the wear and tear of London’s late-night crowd and I have access to some great modern fabrics and designs.
+I love going out and socializing when I can, so it’s simple: I design and make the kind of seating I want to feel comfortable on when I’m out and about!

 As well as slowly building my own collection of bespoke pieces , I love the creative challenge of restoring a beautiful piece of traditional furniture.
 Whether it’s recapturing its original feel or transforming it into something fresh and new.
 There’s nothing like the feeling that you’ve brought something beautiful from the past back to life.

-Over the last 7 years I continue to develop a small but slowly expanding business.
-In November 2009 I was very fortunate to be offered a studio space within Container Futures in Bromley-By-Bow through through Bow Arts Trust.
-I have recently become an associate member of the Association of Master Upholsterers & Soft Furnishers with a hope to become a full member of the AMUSF within the next 3-5 years.
+Over the last 7 years, I continue to develop a small but slowly expanding business.
+In November 2009 I was very fortunate to be offered a studio space within Container Futures in Bromley-By-Bow through Bow Arts Trust.
+I hope to become a full member of the AMUSF within the next 3-5 years.